notaryproject/specifications/trust-store-trust-policy-specification.md

 ## Signature Evaluation
 Precondition: The artifact is signed, trust store and trust policies are present.
-1. Get the signing algorithm(hash+encyption) from the signing identity and validate that the signing algorithm is valid and allow-listed.
+1. Get the signing algorithm(hash+encryption) from the signing identity and validate that the signing algorithm is valid and allow-listed.
 1. Get the public key from the signing identity and validate the artifact integrity using the public key and signing algorithm identified in the previous step.
 1. Get and validate TrustStore and TrustPolicy for correctness.
 1. Get the signing identity from the signed artifact and validate it against the identities configured in the trust store.
 The signing identity should match or leads to at least one of the trusted identities configured in the trust store.